khanlab/ppmi-bids-smk/README.md

  - Extracting the dicom files for each subject into a /tmp folder, reorganizing them, and saving as an individual zip
- - Creating the bids subject dir by extracting each subject zip into a /tmp folder, then converting to BIDS with heudiconv
+ - Creating the bids subject dir by extracting each subject zip into a /tmp folder, converting to nifti with dcm2niix, and copied into bids and validated per subject

 The workflow is split into two, one to download and re-package the zipfiles, and another to convert those to bids.